tvato/connect-four/README.md

 ### TODO:
 - Code cleanup
 - Add some more react components
-- Make it more interesting
+- Make UI more interesting